Snowflake

 -

-Ensure that the server where Tapdata is deployed can access the Snowflake service, specifically the domain:
+Make sure the server where TapData is deployed can access the Snowflake service through the

-Log in to the Snowflake database and execute the following commands to create an account and role for data synchronization.
+Log in to Snowflake and run the following commands to create a user and role for data synchronization.

--- Please replace role_name, username, password, warehouse_name, database_name, schema_name with actual values
+-- Replace role_name, username, password, warehouse_name, database_name, and schema_name with your actual values.

 CREATE ROLE IF NOT EXISTS <role_name>;